tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/购买指南/购买容器集群/容器服务计费概述_intl_en.md

 | Number of clusters | Pay-as-you-go | [Freeze the fees](https://intl.cloud.tencent.com/document/product/555/12039) at the time of purchase, and the service is billed at an hourly basis | USD/hour |

 ### Recommendations for small clusters
-- If your cluster has only a few nodes (less than 20), we highly recommend you use [Elastic Kubernetes Service](https://intl.cloud.tencent.com/document/product/457/34040) (EKS).
+- If your cluster has only a small number of nodes (less than 20), we highly recommend you use [Elastic Kubernetes Service](https://intl.cloud.tencent.com/document/product/457/34040) (EKS).
 With EKS, you can deploy workloads and pay for actual container usage, with no need to purchase nodes and pay cluster management fees.
 - You can choose to migrate your existing TKE clusters as needed in the following ways:
-	- Conduct smooth business migration through [supernodes](https://intl.cloud.tencent.com/document/product/457/39759) to reduce the number of nodes in the TKE cluster and thereby lower the cluster management fees (such fees are not charged for supernodes; for more information, see [Pricing](#price) below).
+	- Conduct smooth business migration through [super nodes](https://intl.cloud.tencent.com/document/product/457/39759) to reduce the number of nodes in the TKE cluster and thereby lower the cluster management fees (such fees are not charged for super nodes; for more information, see [Pricing](#price) below).
-	- Completely migrate the TKE cluster to the EKS cluster through the migration tool.
-For more information, see [Guide on Migrating Resources in a TKE Managed Cluster to an EKS Cluster](https://intl.cloud.tencent.com/document/product/457/47002) .
-You can [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) for assistance.
+	- Completely migrate the TKE cluster to the EKS cluster through the migration tool as instructed in [Guide on Migrating Resources in a TKE Managed Cluster to an EKS Cluster](https://intl.cloud.tencent.com/document/product/457/47002).
+If you encounter any problems, [submit a ticket](https://console.intl.cloud.tencent.com/workorder/category) for assistance.

 ### Pricing[](id:price)
 >!
 >- The unit prices are varied depending on the region.
 Please refer to the prices displayed in the console.
-- Please read the [Purchase Instructions](https://intl.cloud.tencent.com/document/product/457/45158) carefully before you choose the specification.
+- Read the [Purchase Instructions](https://intl.cloud.tencent.com/document/product/457/45158) carefully before you select the specification.
+>- The billing cycle of a cluster starts when the cluster is created.
+You can view the cluster creation time by going to the **TKE console** > **Basic Information**.